-- Trembling, whining or pacing
+- Trembling, panting

 - Excessive salivation

-- Repetitive behaviour
+- Repetitive behaviour (circling, pacing, barking)

 - Not eating (meals, treats or engaging with food toys) when you're out